Less than 4% of U.S. Churches Reproduce

 In practice, there is an overlap and blending between these cultures; they are not completely isolated and distinct from one another.
 For example, plateaued churches are caught in tension between survival and growth (- and +), and reproducing churches are in tension between growth and movement (+ and x).
 In a similar way, stuck individuals are caught in the tension between consumption (subtraction) and contributing (adding).
 The three cultures overlap in a way to create five distinct profiles for churches and for individuals.

 Leve1 :: Subtracting // Level 2 :: Plateauing // Level 3 :: Adding

 Level 4 :: Reproducing // Level 5 :: Multiplying

-The Becoming Five assessment tool is built on detailed descriptive profiles of each of these five levels of multiplication!
+The Becoming Five assessment tools are built on detailed descriptive profiles of each of these five levels of multiplication!
 The assessment questions are designed to link self-identified behaviors with the applicable multiplication profiles.
-The assessment tool integrates the church’s responses into an aggregated score that reflects their multiplication profile.
+The assessment tool integrates responses into an aggregated score that reflects a unique multiplication profile.

 3 Dimensions of View